4.4 How far could changes in production practices reduce GHG emissions?

 Governance of land-sparing

-One important contribution that production-side practices can contribute to GHG emission reductions is by preventing further deforestation and land-use change (see the information on the IPCC mitigation options above).
-The SI rationale is that increasing crop yields on existing agricultural land will protect the world’s remaining natural habitats (land-sparing), thereby preserving biodiversity and carbon stocks in species-rich non-cultivated land (such as forests).
+One important contribution that production-side practices can contribute to GHG emission reductions, is by preventing further deforestation and land-use change (see the information on the IPCC mitigation options above).
+The SI rationale is that increasing crop yields on existing agricultural land will protect the world’s remaining natural habitats (land-sparing), thereby preserving biodiversity and carbon stocks in species-rich non-cultivated land (such as forests and grasslands).

 This illustrates the disagreements that exist between different stakeholders and interest groups with regard to which farming approaches offer the greatest potential for GHG mitigation.
 The contention is not so much around what mitigation options are relevant, but what approaches are needed to do deliver the reductions.